US conducts first airstrike on Taliban since peace deal | DW | 04.03.2020

 This was the first US strike on Taliban forces in 11 days.
 The two parties had agreed to reduce violence in the lead up to signing the peace deal this past weekend.

-On Tuesday, several attacks were carried out against Afghan forces in nine provices, a Ministry of Defense spokesperson said.
+On Tuesday, several attacks were carried out against Afghan forces in nine provinces, a Ministry of Defense spokesperson said.
 This resulted in the death of at least 14 security force members.

-The Taliban have not claimed responsiblity for the attack, but spokesman Zabihullah Mujahid told the Associated Press that the week of reduced violence had ended.
+The Taliban has not claimed responsibility for the attack, but spokesman Zabihullah Mujahid told the Associated Press that the week of reduced violence had now ended.

 Taliban leaders and US peace enovy Zalmay Khalilzad on Saturday had signed an agreement that laid out a path for the conditional withdrawal of US troops from Afghanistan, where they have been present since 2001.